sabercon/motto/README.md

 # motto
-This is a personal project about recording daily life
+This is the back-end of motto-log project